 If you look at the speaker while he talks, you signal, “I agree with you”, or “I am interested in what you have to say.”
 Also, when you speak and you look at the listener, you signal, ‘I am certain of what I am saying”.

 The 7 Points of impression are your ground rules for sparking a connection with others and establishing a good rapport.
 You’ve been playing the game of body language subconsciously all of your lifetime.
 Now is the time to observe it in others and demonstrate positive body language in all of your communications.
 Start with this one Point of Impression, eye contact, and strengthen your nonverbal skills today.
-If you want to improve your body language communications today, my Personal Influential Communications course includes the 7 Points of Impression and more!
+If you want to improve your body language communications today, check out my communication training programs, workshops, and bootcamps which include the 7 Points of Impression and more!
 All my best to you in your communications.